4 Weeks of Fletcher

 Week 2:

 Fletcher had earned the right to be in the same room with Wally.
 But one night, I swear I turned my back and I don’t know what I heard first, Wally howling or Fletcher growling.
-Good thing I had other Pittie Crew members in the house 4wksfletcher_bl_4who know how to keep their cool during times like these.
+Good thing I had other Pittie Crew members in the house who know how to keep their cool during times like these.
 Nobody was hurt and neither dog got to each other but we were

 able to stop anything from happening.
 I put Fletcher on his side and held him there until he was calm.
 I did not correct Wally.
 I did not take him into another room and I did not put Fletcher in his crate right away.
 A dog’s crate should ALWAYS be a positive place for them.
 Too many times people put their dogs in the crate when they’ve done something wrong and they wonder why they don’t like going in there.